Download the Local Rules in PDF format

 (c) Notice.
 On the filing of any civil action, the clerk shall deliver to the plaintiff(s) written notice of the right of the parties to consent to disposition of the civil action by a magistrate judge under 28 U.S.C. § 636(c) and the provisions of this rule.
 A copy of the notice shall be attached to the summons and served on the defendant(s).
 A failure to serve a copy of such notice on a defendant shall not affect the validity of the service of process or personal jurisdiction over the defendant(s).

 (d) Unanimous Consent; Determination.
 To consent to the jurisdiction of a magistrate judge under 28 U.S.C. § 636(c), all parties shall complete and file a Consent to the Exercise of Jurisdiction by a United States Magistrate Judge form HERE.
-Unless otherwise ordered by the assigned district judge, written consent to proceed before a magistrate judge must be filed no later than 14 days after the discovery cut-off date.
-In cases not involving discovery, the parties shall have 40 days from the filing of the last responsive pleading to file their unanimous consent.
+Unless otherwise ordered by the assigned district judge, written consent to proceed before a magistrate judge must be filed no later than (1) seven days before the scheduling conference, if any; or (2) 45 days after the filing of the first response, other than an answer, to the operative complaint, whichever is earlier.
 When there is such consent, the magistrate judge shall forthwith notify the assigned district judge, who will then determine whether to enter an order of reference under 28 U.S.C. § 636(c).

 (e) Assignment.
 On entry of an order of reference under 28 U.S.C. § 636(c), the civil action shall be assigned to the magistrate judge currently assigned to the case.